 - It makes sense to take the learnings of S4S and apply them to integrating Sitecore with Microsoft Dynamics 365

-The resulting integration, S4D, is a greenfield project built from the ground up but benefiting from hindsight in the S4S space.
+The resulting integration, S4D, is a greenfield project built from the ground up but benefits from hindsight in the S4S space.
 Ironically, several S4D feature implementations have already been pushed back into S4S to further improve that product.

 S4D transacts data in real-time which makes it easy to use the CRM as a single source of data.
 This reduces duplicates, eliminates sync jobs, enables transaction issues to be reported immediately, and allows remote data to be pretested before being overwritten.
 The alternative to transacting in real-time is blind syncing which can create duplicates in both systems, generate unreliable data due to data exchange delays, cannot deal with complex entities and relationships, and numerous other challenges.